mstrk/blog/_posts/js-dont-block-the-event-loop.md

 ## The event loop

 We already know that the event loop handles a callback queue by following what `setTimeout` really does with our callback.
 So by looking to what event loop is doing, we find out that it only has one job.
-Empty a callback queue back to the call stack, **one by one**, in a orderly fashion of first in, first out.
+Empty a callback queue back to the call stack, **one by one**, in orderly fashion of first in, first out.
 Every time our call stack becomes empty and until the callback queue becomes empty as well.

 Call stack become empty -> push new callback -> callback executed and the call stack becomes empty again -> push new callback